-Cracks may offer clues to California dam's troubles
+Cracks May Offer Clues to California Dam's Troubles

-In this photo taken Oct.
-7, 2009, California Department of Water Resources crews do maintenance repairs on the Oroville Dam spillway in Oroville, Calif.
-Six months before rushing water scoured a huge hole in a channel that drains a Northern California reservoir, state inspectors said the concrete spillway was sound.
+Six months before rushing water ripped a huge hole in a channel that drains a Northern California reservoir, state inspectors said the concrete spillway was sound.
+As officials puzzle through how to repair Oroville Dam spillway, federal regulators have ordered the state to figure out what went wrong.

 Add your comments below